Turkish for Tourists: Basic Turkish Words & Phrases for a Great Trip

 For instance a student with a lot of homework, you could say, “kolay gelsin” to them.
 You can use it with friends and in more formal settings.

-Basic Turkish for Being Polite
+Turkish Basics for Being Polite

 While Turks don’t often say please and thank you, it doesn’t stop you from using them while abroad.